Akaneiro ni Somaru Saka

 Akaneiro ni Somaru Saka (あかね色に染まる坂), also known in short as Akasaka, is a Japanese adult visual novel developed by Feng and first released for Windows as a DVD on July 27, 2007.
 A version without adult content was released under the title Akaneiro ni Somaru Saka: Parallel on July 31, 2008, by GN Software for the PlayStation 2.
 A port of this version of the game was released for the PlayStation Portable on December 17, 2009, under the title Akaneiro ni Somaru Saka: Portable.
-The gameplay in Akaneiro ni Somaru Saka follows a plot line which offers pre-determined scenarios with courses of interaction, and focuses on the appeal of the six female main characters.
+The gameplay in Akaneiro ni Somaru Saka follows a plot line which offers predetermined scenarios with courses of interaction, and focuses on the appeal of the six female main characters.
 Two light novels were produced in December 2007 and February 2008 written by different authors, and an Internet radio show began in April 2008.
 A manga adaptation began serialization in Kadokawa Shoten's seinen magazine Comp Ace on June 26, 2008, illustrated by Homare Sakazuki.
 An anime adaptation produced by TNK and directed by Keitaro Motonaga aired in Japan between October and December 2008.